- List of countries exempt from the Schengen Visa

 - A notarized parental authorization signed by your parents or guardians (if you are travelling alone);

 - Family court order (if only one of your parents has full custody over you).

 Do not forget that, to be valid, you Europe Visa application must be signed by your parents or guardians.

 Before you can get your Schengen Visa, you must ensure to be eligible.
 This means meeting all the requirements set by the European Commission and Parliament.
 In addition, along with your application form, you must submit your Schengen Visa supporting documents.

 If you wish to plan your travel without worrying about your visa application, one of the IAS experts is ready to follow your case.

 We will assess your eligibility and identify the documents required for your Schengen Visa, based on your travel purpose.
 With our bespoke service, you can submit comprehensive supporting documentation.
 This will maximise your chances to get your Europe Visa.

-Get in touch with our immigration lawyers or use our online contact form.
+Get in touch with our immigration lawyers today, we are located across the UK in areas like London, Manchester and Birmingham.
 One of our advisers will be happy to support your Schengen Visa application so that you can enjoy your trip to Europe.